ARC-MARKET/lycheejs/README.md

 The project's goal is to ease up and automate the design and engineering process of applications through intelligent software bots that learn from your application code.
-In particular, we use an ES/HyperNEAT-architecture across a world-wide botnet with over 500k+ active computers that constantly improve and learn from your code.
+In particular, we use a CARTEL/ES-HyperNEAT architecture across a world-wide botnet with over 500k+ active computers that constantly improve and learn from your code.

+Every (not sandboxed) lychee.js Harvester connected to the lychee.js peer cloud is contributing to the evolutionary AI's knowledge and improves its capabilities for all others.

 The development process is optimized for Blink-based browsers (Chromium, Google Chrome, Opera) and their